 Which JACS Path Should I Use?

-Choose the smallest supported integration that matches your deployment.
+Choose the smallest supported integration that matches the boundary you need to secure.

 Start Here